jeanreye4/tic-tac-toe/readme.md

 Your game must:

 - Render in the browser
-- Include separate HTML / CSS / JavaScript files
+- Include separate HTML, CSS and JavaScript files
 - Use Javascript for DOM manipulation
-- Be deployed online, using [Github Project pages](https://pages.github.com) and/or to a custom domain.
+- Be deployed online, using [Github Project pages](https://pages.github.com)
 - Use semantic markup for HTML and CSS (adhere to best practices)
 - Show a good commit history with frequent commits